If You Asked Me To: Celine Dion version

-Celine Dion's cover version of "If You Asked Me To" was released by Columbia and Epic Records as the second single from her 1992 self-titled studio album.
-It was produced by Guy Roche and released in Canada and the United States in April 1992 and later the same year in the rest of the world.
-The single includes a non-album B-side, "Love You Blind", written by Sheryl Crow and Jay Oliver, and produced by Walter Afanasieff.
-Later, "If You Asked Me To" was included on the North American versions of Dion's greatest hits albums, All the Way… A Decade of Song (1999) and My Love: Essential Collection (2008).
+Celine Dion's recording of "If You Asked Me To" was issued by Columbia and Epic Records as the second single from her 1992 self-titled studio album.
+Produced by Guy Roche, it was released in Canada and the United States in April 1992, followed later that year by international distribution.
+The single includes a non-album B-side, "Love You Blind", written by Sheryl Crow and Jay Oliver and produced by Walter Afanasieff.
+"If You Asked Me To" was later added to the North American editions of Dion's greatest hits albums All the Way...
+A Decade of Song (1999) and My Love: Essential Collection (2008).

 Critical reception

-AllMusic senior editor Stephen Thomas Erlewine named "If You Asked Me To" a standout song of the album, along with "Beauty and the Beast" (with Peabo Bryson) and "Love Can Move Mountains".
-An editor from Billboard magazine called it a "lush" and "dramatic" ballad.
-Another Billboard editor, Larry Flick, wrote that Dion reinterprets Patti LaBelle's hit "with highly positive results".
-He stated that "she proves she is on the road to developing a fine and distinctive vocal style".
-Randy Clark and Bryan DeVaney from Cashbox noted, "Now that the world knows who this Canadian songstress is", viewing the song as "powerful and emotional".
-Dayton Daily News said it is "hauntingly beautiful".
-Dave Sholin from the Gavin Report felt that Dion "deserves all the accolades she's gotten the past few years, and surely her rendition of this touching Diane Warren ballad [...] takes her to a new level".
-Other editors, Diane Rufer and Ron Fell, stated that the singer "makes it fresh and uniquely her own".
-Geoff Edgers from Salon Magazine wrote that "If You Asked Me To", "with Dion's moaning, pleading, screaming take-me vocals, works when reassessed as a chunk of modern soul as worthy as anything recorded by Whitney Houston or Mariah Carey".
-Jonathan Bernstein from Spin declared the song as "sensational", adding that it "proves that astringency, urgency, and dressing down may win out over homogeneity, artifice, and insincerity, but a good Diane Warren hook lives forever."
+AllMusic senior editor Stephen Thomas Erlewine described "If You Asked Me To" as one of the album's standout tracks, along with "Beauty and the Beast" (with Peabo Bryson) and "Love Can Move Mountains".
+A Billboard editor called it a "lush" and "dramatic" ballad.
+Another Billboard editor, Larry Flick, wrote that Dion reinterprets Patti LaBelle's hit "with highly positive results", adding that "she proves she is on the road to developing a fine and distinctive vocal style".
+Randy Clark and Bryan DeVaney from Cashbox wrote, "Now that the world knows who this Canadian songstress is", and described the song as "powerful and emotional".
+Dayton Daily News called it "hauntingly beautiful".
+Dave Sholin from the Gavin Report wrote that Dion "deserves all the accolades she's gotten the past few years, and surely her rendition of this touching Diane Warren ballad [...] takes her to a new level".
+Other Gavin Report editors, Diane Rufer and Ron Fell, wrote that Dion "makes it fresh and uniquely her own".
+Geoff Edgers from Salon Magazine argued that "If You Asked Me To", "with Dion's moaning, pleading, screaming take-me vocals, works when reassessed as a chunk of modern soul as worthy as anything recorded by Whitney Houston or Mariah Carey".
+Jonathan Bernstein from Spin called the song "sensational", adding that it "proves that astringency, urgency, and dressing down may win out over homogeneity, artifice, and insincerity, but a good Diane Warren hook lives forever".

 Commercial performance

-The single was a hit in the United States and Canada.
-"If You Asked Me To" reached number four on the US Billboard Hot 100, and did even better on the Billboard Adult Contemporary chart, spending three weeks at number one.
-Also in Canada, it reached number one.
-The single had moderate success elsewhere.
-"If You Asked Me To" was released twice in the United Kingdom: first, in June 1992, when it peaked at number 60 on the UK Singles Chart, and the second time in December 1992, when it reached number 57.
+The single was successful in the United States and Canada.
+"If You Asked Me To" reached numbers four and five on the US Billboard Hot 100 and Cash Box Top 100, and performed even better on the Billboard Adult Contemporary chart, spending three weeks at number one.
+In Canada, it also reached number one.
+The single achieved moderate results in other territories.
+In the United Kingdom, it was issued twice: first in June 1992, when it peaked at number 60 on the UK Singles Chart, and again in December 1992, when it reached number 57.